 Endometrial tissues under normal conditions shed every month during menstruation.
-Endometriosis is a painful medical condition in which the tissue that lines the inner side of the uterus called endometrium grows outside the uterine cavity.
-This condition is also called endometrial implant.
-Endometriosis is often associated with the ovaries, the uterine surface, the fallopian tubes, the bowel or the tissue lining the pelvic cavity.
-The hormonal changes that occur during menstrual cycle affect the endometrial tissue that is misplaced, resulting in growth, thickening, and breaking down of these tissues.
+Endometriosis is a painful medical condition in which the tissue that lines the inner side of the uterus called the endometrium grows outside the uterine cavity.
+This condition is also called an endometrial implant.
+Endometriosis is often associated with the ovaries, the uterine surface, the fallopian tubes, the bowel, or the tissue lining the pelvic cavity.
+The hormonal changes that occur during the menstrual cycle affect the endometrial tissue that is misplaced, resulting in growth, thickening, and breaking down of these tissues.
 The broken tissues are unable to move anywhere and eventually get trapped in the pelvic region.
 When endometriosis is associated with the ovaries, cysts called endometriomas develop.
-The tissues surrounding these cysts get irritated, develop scar tissues and abnormally bind to other organs.
+The tissues surrounding these cysts get irritated, develop scar tissues, and abnormally bind to other organs.

 Endometriosis can cause severe pain especially during the menstrual cycle, and also, be a reason for infertility in women.

 Based on the severity of the symptoms of endometriosis and the preference of the patient, the doctor will suggest the appropriate type of treatment.